-There are many other messages in the painting - the floor mosaic on which the skull lies, is based on a design in Westminster Abbey, the Cosmati pavement, which is situated before the High Altar, and the carpet on the upper shelf is notably oriental.
+There are many other messages in the painting - the skull lies on a mosaic floor based on the Cosmati Pavement in Westminster Abbey situated before the High Altar.
+Within the mosaic is a cryptic prophecy which according to medieval interpretation symbolises the world, or the universe, and its end.
+The carpet on the upper shelf is notably oriental.
 Such carpets were often integrated into Christian imagery as symbols of luxury and status.

 The painting has caused much controversy over the years.
 One Science Historian, Professor John North, analysed the scientific and mathematical elements shown in the painting.
 He calculated the time given in the portrait as 4 pm on Good Friday, 11th April 1533, 1500 years exactly after the Crucifixion, with the key to the painting to be found in the small crucifix.

 If you are in the National Gallery, London, do visit The Ambassadors painting.
 Find the broken string, look for the hidden crucifix, and then go to the side of the painting, twist your head on one side so that you can make out the skull, and look for all of the other signs and symbols that I have not even mentioned.